Category Archives: Scenery

 Pottery vessel as it was found at the ring cairn, Bryneglwys.
 Source: Clwydian Range Archaeology Group

-Although this poorly fired vessel with the rim missing does not look particularly exceptional today, it must have been an important contribution to the ring cairn
+Although this poorly fired vessel with the rim missing does not look particularly exceptional today, it was an important contribution to the ring cairn

 There were also around 40 sherds of other pottery in the cairn accompanying the cremated remains, some with attractive cord-impressed designs that were perhaps intended emulate basketry.